kzkmr/darcys-git/public_html/shop/wp-content/plugins/instagram-feed/README.txt

 * **IMPORTANT: Due to the recent Instagram API changes, in order for the Instagram Feed plugin to continue working after June 1st you must obtain a new Access Token by using the Instagram button on the plugin's Settings page.** This is true even if you recently already obtained a new token.
 Apologies for any inconvenience.

 = 1.4.5 =
-* New: When you click on the name of a setting on the plugin’s Settings pages it now displays the shortcode option for that setting, making it easier to find the option that you need
+* New: When you click on the name of a setting on the plugin's Settings pages it now displays the shortcode option for that setting, making it easier to find the option that you need
 * New: Added a setting to disable the Font Awesome icon font if needed.
 This can be found under the Misc tab at the bottom of the Customize page.
 * Tweak: Updated the Instagram icon to match their new branding
 * Tweak: Added a help link next to the Instagram login button in case there's an issue using it